CodeDead/codedead.com/posts/2019/05/07/advanced-portchecker-1.5.md

 ---
-path: "/blog/2019/05/07/advanced-portchecker-1.5"
+path: '/blog/2019/05/07/advanced-portchecker-1.5'
-title: "Advanced PortChecker 1.5 - Release"
+title: 'Advanced PortChecker 1.5 - Release'
-author: "CodeDead"
+author: 'CodeDead'
-date: "2019-05-07"
+date: '2019-05-07'
-abstract: "Information Advanced PortChecker 1.5 has just been released!
+abstract: 'Information Advanced PortChecker 1.5 has just been released!
 This release uses the latest and greatest version of the .NET Framework (4.8).
 Because of this, Advanced PortChecker 1.5 should work better with multiple monitors and different DPI settings!
-If you get..."
+If you get...'
-categories: "C#, News"
+categories: 'C#, News'
 ---

 ## Information

 Advanced PortChecker 1.5 has just been released!
 This release uses the latest and greatest version of the .NET Framework (4.8).
 Because of this, Advanced PortChecker 1.5 should work better with multiple monitors and different DPI settings!